 Digital Image Processing MCQ multiple choice questions with answers for IT Students of Academic and Competitive exam preparation.

-Brief About Digital Image Processing
+Digital Image Processing

 Digital image processing deals with the manipulation of digital images.
 This can include tasks like enhancement, restoration, noise reduction, and color correction.
 There are a variety of software applications available that can be used for these tasks, but often the best results can be obtained using specialized hardware.

-Digital image processing refers to the various methods used to manipulate digital images.
+The term digital image processing refers to the various methods used to manipulate digital images.
 These methods can be used for a variety of purposes, such as correcting errors, enhancing pictures, and creating new images.
 Digital image processing is a relatively new field, but it is growing rapidly thanks to the increasing use of digital cameras and photo editing software.

 Top 44 Digital Image processing MCQ with Answer